ARAWANA HAYASHI

 The past lives in the body as memory, lineage, and practice.

-The roots of embodied presence were formed through dance, improvisation, meditation, and ancient forms.
+The roots of this movement practice as a way of being and knowing were formed through dance, improvisation, meditation, and ancient Japanese performance rituals.
 Movement emerged as a way of listening to space, to timing, and to what wants to arise.

 Arawana Artistic Journey